Romanian president picks Dancila as new PM, graft in spotlight

 Iohannis urged the PSD to start delivering on its electoral promises to meet the expectations of Romanians.

-Previous party attempts to decriminalise some corruption offences were seen by the public as an attempt to avoid prosecution and sparked massive street protests.
+Previous party attempts to decriminalize some corruption offences were seen by the public as an attempt to avoid prosecution and sparked massive street protests.

 And some commentators saw the appointment of Dancila as allowing Dragnea to wield more power - potentially setting back the fight against organized crime and abuse of office.